jestjs/jest/docs/en/Configuration.md

 ### `watchPathIgnorePatterns` [array<string>]
 Default: `[]`

-An array of regexp pattern strings that are matched against all source file paths before re-run test in watch mode.
-If the test path matches any of the patterns, when it is updated, it will not trigger the test re-run.
+An array of RegExp patterns that are matched against all source file paths before re-running tests in watch mode.
+If the file path matches any of the patterns, when it is updated, it will not trigger a re-run of tests.

-These pattern strings match against the full path.
+These patterns match against the full path.
 Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.
-Example: `["<rootDir>/bower_components/", "<rootDir>/node_modules/"]`.
+Example: `["<rootDir>/node_modules/"]`.